 Things to do at Queen Wilhelmina State Park

-As you travel the Talimena Scenic Drive to Queen Wilhelmina State Park, you'll understand why this 55-mile route along east-west trending ridge tops connecting Mena, Arkansas, to Talihina, Oklahoma, is a National Scenic Byway.
-Enjoy the breathtaking mountain scenery and take the time to stop at the roadside overlooks along the way.
+As you travel the Talimena National Scenic Byway to Queen Wilhelmina State Park, you'll understand why this 54-mile route along east-west trending ridge tops of Arkansas's Ouachita and Oklahoma's Winding Stair mountains connecting Mena, Arkansas, to Talihina, Oklahoma, is a national scenic byway.
+Enjoy breathtaking mountain scenery.
+You'll find many roadside overlooks along the way.
 The Ouachita Mountains, Arkansas's southernmost mountain range, are one of only two mountain regions in the U.S. that run east-west.
-To the north lie the Ozark Mountains.
-While visiting Queen Wilhelmina State Park, join the programs and guided hikes led by the park interpreter and discover more about this fascinating landscape.
-Learn about the trees and wildflowers that grow here.
-Wildlife viewing opportunities abound here since raccoons, deer, skunks, rabbits, and black bear live in these mountains.
+While visiting Queen Wilhelmina State Park, join the programs and guided hikes led by the park interpreter and learn more about the geology, fauna, and unique flora found here, and explore the fascinating history of this site that the state park graces on 2,681-foot Rich Mountain.
+Discover the trees that grow here, and learn how weather effects them in this upland environment.
+See the variety of wildflowers that grow here, and learn about their unique characteristics.
+Wildlife viewing opportunities abound here.
+The Ouachita Mountains are home to raccoons, deer, skunks, rabbits, and American black bear.
 This is a special place for birdwatching enthusiasts, too.

 The park is surrounded by the Ouachita National Forest, so more hiking adventures can be enjoyed within the national forest.
 The Ouachita National Recreation Trail can be accessed from the park.
-Stretching 223 miles through the Ouachita Mountains of Arkansas and Oklahoma, this premier trail is enjoyed by hikers, backpackers, mountain bikers, and hunters.
-It is a non-motorized, single track trail open to foot traffic, with only partical mountain bike opportunites.
-The trail is primarily in the Ouachita National Forest which is administered by the U.S. Forest Service.
+Stretching 223 miles through the Ouachita Mountains of Arkansas and the Winding Stair Mountains in Oklahoma, this premier trail is enjoyed by hikers, backpackers, mountain bikers, and hunters.
+It is a non-motorized, singletrack trail open to foot traffic, with only partial mountain bike opportunities.
+The trail is primarily within the Ouachita National Forest which is administered by the U.S. Forest Service.
 Shelters for camping are spaced along the trail.